sharptree/vscode-autoscript-deploy/README.md

 All value names within the `scriptConfig` map to the application label, without spaces and in camel case.
 For example if the label in the application is `Before Save` the corresponding value name is `beforeSave`.

 ### On Deploy Properties
 There are three options for triggering script actions when a script is deployed.
 The `onDeploy` property can be defined with a value specifying the name of a function within in the deployed script that will be called when the script is deployed, the `onDeployScript` property can be defined with the name of another script that will be invoked when the the current script is deployed or if a script with the same name as the current script with `.DEPLOY` appended to the name exists, it will be automatically invoked.
+The deploy script will automatically be delete after execution unless the `deleteDeployScript` property is set to `false`.

 The following four global variables are provided to the deployment scripts.